noxhsxrk/discord-bot/README.md

 ## Features

+- **Game Management**: Supports a Herd Mentality-inspired game with commands to start sessions, rounds, and manage scores.
+- **Image Generation**: Creates images from game results using the Pillow library.
+- **OpenAI Integration**: Uses OpenAI's API for generating responses and images.
-- **Voice Channel Interaction**: The bot can join voice channels and play audio files.
+- **Voice Channel Interaction**: The bot can join voice channels and respond to voice state changes.
 - **Message Handling**: Responds to user messages with text or images.
-- **Scheduled Tasks**: Executes tasks at specified times.
-- **OpenAI Integration**: Uses OpenAI's API for generating responses and images.
-- **Language Detection**: Detects the language of user messages to tailor responses.

 ## Setup